matplotlib/matplotlib/doc/devel/coding_guide.rst

 * Can you pass :file:`examples/tests/backend_driver.py`?
 This is our poor man's unit test.

+* Can you add a test to file:`unit/nose_tests.py` to test your changes?

 * If you have altered extension code, do you pass :file:`unit/memleak_hawaii.py`?